Causeway Coastal Route: one of the most beautiful journeys

 Stunning views along the Causeway Coastal Route

-It's even had the Royal seal of approval by Her Majesty The Queen and His Royal Highness The Duke of Edinburgh on their recent visit.
+"One of the top road trips in the world" according to the Adventure Travel Blog Planet D. Infact, the Causeway Coastal Route has even had the Royal seal of approval by Her Majesty The Queen and His Royal Highness The Duke of Edinburgh on their recent visit.

 So whether you're planning to take the Causeway Coastal Route by train, car or on foot, let us inspire you with some of the highlights you'll experience along the way.